TekDesert/Laravel/ReadMe.txt

 2. Create the Model from the database :
-	2.1 create the model "php artisan make:model Table_name" (the model will be created in app/Models/yourModel) 2.2 specify the table it refers to : "protected $table = 'table_name';" 2.3 if there are no "created at" column in your DB add "public $timestamps = false;"
+	2.1 create the model "php artisan make:model Table_name" (the model will be created in app/Models/yourModel) 2.2 specify the table it refers to : "protected $table = 'table_name';" 2.3 specify the fields that can be filled with POST requests "protected $fillable = ['column_name','column_name2'...];" 2.4 if there are no "created at" column in your DB add "public $timestamps = false;"

 3. Specify inside the controller's index function the Model it refers to :
 	3.1 import the Model : "use App\Models\your_Model;"